-The 54th running of Wratislavia Cantans, Wrocław’s primary classical music festival, is to embody a southern theme when it gets underway on Friday.
+The 55th running of Wratislavia Cantans, Wrocław’s primary classical music festival, is to “hold a light for the world” when it gets underway on Friday.

-The 9 day festival runs until Sunday September 15th and features performances of music from many countries, including Poland, Italy and Egypt.
+The festival runs until Sunday September 13th and features musicians from Poland, Germany and Italy among others.

 The majority of the concerts during the festival will of course be held at Wrocław’s National Forum of Music.